Save Time in Hiring by Improving the Screening Process

 “Switch jobs every 90 days to make an extra buck?
 Then, this company isn’t right for you.
 Opportunities for advancement and training are only available to committed team members.”

 Updating your job descriptions to call out your unwanted candidate can save you time in your screening process.

 It’s amazing how a well-written job description can deter the wrong people from applying for your open job.

-Much of the time spent on screening candidates is putting them through a phone screening and scheduling the interview.
+Much of the time spent on the screening process is putting candidates through a phone screening and scheduling the interview.
 If there’s a struggle to get people on the phone to schedule the interview appointment and follow-ups, automate the process.
-A good ATS system will schedule emails to the best candidates.
+A good ATS will schedule emails for the best candidates.